DoNOF/DoNOF-Documentation/docs/input.rst

                       = 1      (DEFAULT)

-NOUTCJK:             PRINT OPTION FOR CJ12 and CK12
+NOUTCJK:             Print option for CJ12 and CK12

-                      = 0      NO OUTPUT (DEFAULT)
+                      = 0      No output (DEFAULT)

-                      = 1      PRINT CJ12 and CK12 in FILE 'CJK'
+                      = 1      Print CJ12 and CK12 in file 'CJK'

 NTHRESHCJK:          THRESHCJK=10.0**(-NTHRESHCJK)

                       = 6      (DEFAULT)

-NOUTTijab:           PRINT OPTION FOR Tijab
+NOUTTijab:           Print option for Tijab

-                      = 0      NO OUTPUT (DEFAULT)
+                      = 0      No output (DEFAULT)

-                      = 1      PRINT Tijab in FILE 'Tijab'
+                      = 1      Print Tijab in file 'Tijab'

 NTHRESHTijab:        THRESHTijab=10.0**(-NTHRESHTijab)